 Here we are kicking off week 2 of 6 Bags for 6 Weeks.
 Somehow I am accomplished enough that I am DONE purging, but this week I’m on a mission to organize.
-I have been thinking about the best items for organizing a closet.
+I have been thinking how to organize a closet, and the best items to use!

-This post on best items for organizing a closet contains affiliate links
+This post how to organize a closet contains affiliate links

 We have small, older closets in our home (aside from the master – that is good sized, so I have to get creative.
 I know there is no way I am alone in this, right?
 Not everyone has the dream closet, so hopefully some of these tips, and items will help you out.
 I will talk more about each item to explain how I use them.